kennysmithed/origins23/index.md

 ### Arrangements for lectures and tutorials

-Lectures take place on Mondays, 2.10pm-4pm, in [40 George Square](https://www.ed.ac.uk/maps/maps?building=0228) Lower Teaching Hub (which might also be labelled as LG.11).
+Lectures take place on Mondays, 2.10pm-4pm, in [40 George Square](https://www.ed.ac.uk/maps/maps?building=0228) Room LG.09 (it's in the basement).

 You will be allocated to a tutorial group based on information you provide us on your availability - look out for announcements on Learn about how to provide this information.
 Tutorials take place at various times Wednesday to Friday, in rooms in [40 George Square](https://www.ed.ac.uk/maps/maps?building=0228), the [Dugald Stewart Building](https://www.ed.ac.uk/maps/maps?building=0283), and [7 George Square](https://www.ed.ac.uk/maps/maps?building=0209).